insanitywholesale/inherently.xyz/content/tutorials/go-api-part-3.md

 All the `.go` files need to be included so the command should instead be `go run *.go`

 ### Models
-First off let's put the models in their own file called `models.go` next to `main.go` like so:
+First off let's cut and then paste the models in their own file called `models.go` next to `main.go` like so:

 ```go
 package main